 Food and Water

 Spotted Turtles are primarily carnivorous, and providing them with a varied diet will help to maximize their longevity.
-Once every day or every other day feeding is sufficient, and they often enjoy things like shrimps, worms, crickets, and other instincts.
+Once every day or every other day feeding is sufficient, and they often enjoy things like shrimps, worms, crickets, and other insects.
 They have even been known to enjoy an occasional piece of cooked beef.

 Some enjoy fruits and leafy greens, and others may even like aquatic plants like Duckweed.
 You can also add in some commercial turtle pellets if these are enjoyed.
 These pellets often contain Vitamin D3 supplemented calcium which can be beneficial for indoor turtles.